wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 ![SCCN](https://sccn.ucsd.edu/images/sccn.jpg)

-Mr.Nakanishi completed his M.D. at Tokyo University of Agriculture and Technology (TUAT) in 2010, followed by Ph.D. at Keio University in Japan.
-He then moved to the U.S. as a postdoctoral researcher at UC San Diego, where he is currently working as a Project Scientist.
+Dr. Nakanishi completed his M.S. at Tokyo University of Agriculture and Technology (TUAT) in 2010, followed by Ph.D. at Keio University in Japan.
+He then moved to the U.S. as a postdoctoral researcher at UC San Diego, where he is currently working as an Assistant Project Scientist.

-Mr.Nakanishi has been passionate about the field of neurotechnology for a long time, and when I asked him how he became interested in this field, he replied
+Dr. Nakanishi has been passionate about the field of neurotechnology for a long time, and when I asked him how he became interested in this field, he replied
 "When I was an undergraduate student, **I got the idea of this field in a class project titled 'What is the ultimate interface?'**.
 A few years later, in graduate school, I became involved in the research of BCI in earnest."

-Mr.Nakanishi mentioned that his decision to leave his Japanese environment and enter a top-level research environment in the U.S. was prompted by a four-month internship at UCSD that he grasped during his graduate school days.
+Dr. Nakanishi mentioned that his decision to leave his Japanese environment and enter a top-level research environment in the U.S. was prompted by a four-month internship at UCSD that he grasped during his graduate school days.

 After receiving Ph.D. in Japan, he decided to work as a postdoctoral researcher at UCSD to pursue higher technology.
 At the research facility SCCN, **he contributed to many achievements such as marking a world record in BCI using the SSVEP technology.**.